Love Your River: Misconnections Awareness

 Check Your Plumbing

-A dirty water pipe is usually large and often has an air vent on the top, as shown in brown in the diagram to the left.
+A dirty water pipe is usually large and often has an air vent on the top, as shown in brown in the diagram.
 The diagram also shows pipes from a bathroom and a domestic appliance correctly connected to the dirty water pipe.

 Meanwhile, the diagram to the right shows two misconnections in red.
 Pipes, shown in blue, connected to a roof carry rainwater directly to a local river or stream.
 Pipes carrying dirty water, from a bathroom or a domestic appliance, should not connect to this pipe or to a rainwater drain.